Pozo-Seco Singers: Columbia Records

 Columbia Records signed the three and released the song nationally, peaking at #47 on the Hot 100 charts in April 1966.
 More impressively, "Time" peaked at #3 on Billboards Easy Listening chart.
 In Canada, "Time" reached #9 on the pop charts, and was #1 for 3 weeks on the AC charts.
 A second single, "I'll Be Gone", (also penned by Merchant with lead vocals by Taylor) stalled at #92 on the Hot 100 and #34 on the Easy Listening chart two months later.
 Both tracks were included on the group's debut album, Time, which was released in the summer of 1966 and peaked at #127 on the Billboard 200.

 The well-received Time album and singles paved the way for even more commercial success for the group.
-In August 1966, the Pozo-Seco Singers debuted their new single, the Chip Taylor ballad "I Can Make It With You."
+In August 1966, the Pozo-Seco Singers debuted their new single, "I Can Make it with You, a ballad written by Chip Taylor.
 Although Jackie DeShannon released a competing version of this song at the same time, the Pozo-Seco Singers' version, with Williams on lead vocals, quickly became the more popular offering, peaking at #32 in October 1966, becoming the group's first Top 40 hit.
-(DeShannon's version stalled at #68.)
+(DeShannon's version went to #68.)
 In Canada, "I Can Make It With You" reached #21.
 In December, Columbia launched their new single, "Look What You've Done," along with their second album, I Can Make It With You.
-"Look What You've Done," with Williams and Taylor sharing lead vocals, reached #32 - just as its predecessor single had done - on the Hot 100 in February 1967, and #33 in Canada.
+"Look What You've Done," with Williams and Taylor sharing lead vocals, reached #32-just as its predecessor single had done-on the Hot 100 in February 1967, and #33 in Canada.
 On the strength of two Top 40 hits, I Can Make It With You reached as high as #81 on the Billboard 200 in the spring of 1967.